kevinhowbrook/wagtail-package-template/README.md

 ## Tests and coverage

-The ci will run coverage and  upload a report to http://codecov.io/ if you configure the token in circle/config.yml
+The ci will run coverage and  upload a report to http://codecov.io/ if you configure the token in circle/config.yml or .github/workflows/main.yml

 ## Publishing to PYPI